Nailing Your Novel’s First Chapter

 Your protagonist needs to be proactive from the very first chapter.
 This doesn’t mean you need to drop your character into a physical altercation or force them to leap off tall buildings.
 Remember that being proactive is not synonymous with action.

-Being proactive simply means choosing to act in a situation that doesn’t require action, such as stopping a bully rather than walking on the other side of the street.
+Being proactive simply means choosing to act in a situation that doesn’t require action, such as stopping a bully rather than walking to the other side of the street.

 Don’t Bait and Switch